Background

 Final comments

-The development of the DPKI standards is on its way but the substantial work still to be done.
+The development of the DPKI standards is on its way but there is substantial work still to be done.